mainmatter/gerust/site/docs/tutorial-minimal/middleware.md

 ---

 This concludes the tutorial on creating and working with a minimal Gerust project.
 We've seen the [project structure](../tutorial-minimal), how to work with and extend the [application state](./application-state), as well as working with middlewares.
-Continue to the tutorial on working with a [full Gerust project](../tutorial-full) to learn more about working with data.
+Continue to the tutorial on working with a [complete Gerust project](../tutorial-standard) to learn more about working with data.